Butonix/TechtoRehab/README.md

 # TechtoRehab
-The Open Source Publishing Platform For Tech and Rehab Enthusiasts
+The Open Source Reading & Publishing Platform For Tech and Rehab Enthusiasts